rkb53/alpr_id/Recognition/README.md

     --multiple=18000 \
     --limit=8000
 ```
-When the script finishes you will find a new folder with `"_augmented"` at the end of the file name.
+When the script finishes you will find a new folder with `"_augmented"` at the end of the folder name.
 This folder consists of `"alpr"` folder as an input to the next step of training.

-### Training
+## Training

 The instruction is basically the same as [TF-slim](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim), but with few adjustment.

-#### Converting to TFRecord format
+### Converting to TFRecord format

 Before converting dataset to TFRecord format, you need to set parameters in `datasets/alpr.py`.
 There is a variable `SPLIT_TO_SIZES` and you need to adjust the proportion of train and validation data.
 Ten percent of train data to be converted into validation data is advised.